-Find out more about the CCHN’s 2-level learning pathway
+Find out more about the CCHN’s Capacity Building Pathway

 The Peer Workshop provided a safe space to discuss and exchange negotiation experiences.
-Most of the participants were based in Colombia and neighbouring countries.
+Most of the participants were based in Colombia and neighboring countries.

 In terms of content, participants identified a number of humanitarian challenges on the continent that require difficult negotiations at all levels, related to the current situations in Latin America.

 “The workshop was very practical, clear and useful,” said Katherine Catamuscay who works for the Norwegian Refugee Council (NRC) in Panama.
 “One of my expectations was to better understand how to negotiate at different levels.
 The workshop gave us practical information, tools and methods to do that.”